TopGun666/TOEFL-Essays/README.md

 [2019-03-17](22.md)  22.
 Do you agree or disagree with the following statement?
 The government should offer Internet access to all of the citizens at no cost.

 [2019-03-18](23.md)  23.
 Do you agree or disagree with the following statement?
 People should follow ambitious goals rather than realistic goals.

+[2019-03-19](24.md)  24.
+Do you agree or disagree with the following statement?
+All university students should be required to take history courses despite their majors.